 We want everyone in Thurrock to have a warm home, with heating systems that are reliable and affordable.
-We are committed to make Thurrock Carbon neutral by 2030.
+In October 2019 the Council passed a motion to declare a climate emergency and to take urgent action to reduce its carbon emissions to net-zero by 2030.
 One of the largest emitters of carbon in Thurrock is domestic heating and hot water.
 We need to ensure the heat sources that supply homes in our borough are increasingly low and zero carbon.